Custom Reporting

 What The Final Callback Receives

 SaveRunResult receives the same full LoadStrikeRunResult artifact that Run() returns.
-That includes final counts, timing, report files, sink errors, policy errors, plugin-table rows, and correlation output when those features are enabled.
+That includes final counts, timing, report files, sink errors, policy errors, detailed report rows, and correlation output when those features are enabled.

 Failure And Cleanup Behavior